 After CYC was established in 1902, it became the focal point for racing.
 Charter member Ned Fader remembers, “Citizens donated prizes: 100 pounds of sugar, a barrel of flour, maybe a little cash.
 A boat crew could get a wonderful view on life for a dollar … best of ale, fifty cents a gallon, good rum at one dollar a quart.
 They were all good God-fearing people, but they did not let it spoil their lives too much.”
 In 1902 there were 5 classes for racing yachts based on the old Rater Rule (waterline and sail area) As interest increased and designs evolved, competitive requirements led to more classes, designs and sizes.
 And so it shall always be.

 In 1903 Hackmatack Inn brochure claims that during Regatta Week competition attracted boats from Halifax, Yarmouth, Sydney and Digby yacht clubs.
 The annual cruise to Chester enhanced the fun of racing.

-Race starting line was in the Front Harbour for a few years, however but that soon proved to be too narrow.
+The race starting line was in the Front Harbour for a few years, however, but that soon proved to be too narrow.
 It was moved to the Back Harbour where it remained until 1926 when CYC acquired the present Club House and wharf.